We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 What happens if I don’t contact or pay you?

 The last thing we want is to have to take further action against you, so we urge you contact us as soon as you can.
-If we don’t hear from you we will do the following:
+If we do not hear from you we will do the following:

-- Get a warrant to enter your home and fit a pay-as-you-go meter, if it’s safe to do so
+- Get a warrant to enter your home and fit a pay-as-you-go meter, if it is safe to do so.

-If you don’t pay and we’re unable to fit a pay-as-you-go meter, we can disconnect your supply.
-However, this isn’t something we will do lightly.
+If you do not pay and we are unable to fit a pay-as-you-go meter, we can disconnect your supply.
+However, this is not something we will do lightly.

 We will not disconnect your energy supply during the months of October to March if you are pensionable age and living alone, or only with those of pensionable age or under 18 years old.

 We will also take all reasonable steps to avoid disconnecting in winter you are or living with someone of pension age, disabled or chronically sick.

 I’m having problems paying for my gas and electricity, what should I do?

 Don’t panic – we can help.
 Speak to one our customer services team for free on 0800 121 6699 between 8am and 8pm Monday to Friday or between 9am to 5pm on Saturday.
 They will listen to your concerns, find out about your situation and then give you advice about the payment options that could help you out.